15 Intriguing Facts About Walt Disney

-It’s been 50 years since artist, producer, entrepreneur, and all-around game-changer Walt Disney passed away from lung cancer on December 15, 1966.
-Half a century later, it’s easy to forget that Disney was a real guy, not just a caricature or company figurehead.
+Artist, producer, entrepreneur, and all-around game-changer Walt Disney was born on December 5, 1901.
+More than a century later, it’s easy to forget that Disney was a real person, not just a caricature or company figurehead.
 In honor of the man, not the corporation, here are 15 facts about his life.

 The story Peter Pan surely held a special place in Walt Disney’s heart: not only was it a hit movie for him in 1953, it also took him back to his childhood.
 After seeing Peter Pan on stage, young Walt was given the opportunity to play the Boy Who Wouldn’t Grow Up in a school performance.
-Walt later recalled that his brother was in charge of the rope used to hoist him over the stage to simulate flying, proving that Roy has always been an integral part of Walt's life.
+Walt later recalled that his brother Roy was in charge of the rope used to hoist him over the stage to simulate flying; it was just one of their many creative collaborations.

 In 1923, Walt joined his older brother Roy in L.A. to pursue a career in animation.
 Roy had been selling vacuum cleaners door-to-door to make ends meet and encouraged Walt do the same.
 Walt considered it, but before he could get sucked in by a Kirbyesque scheme, he got a call from a company in New York that wanted him to make shorts for them.

 4. Mickey Mouse wasn’t Walt Disney's first big creation.